seasalt-ai/docs/4b5185df31c6f044506adfc3eaa15c4266f32bb6/_sources/cart/readme.rst.txt

 Implementation
 ---------------
 The main class is the ``Cart`` class, and most methods can be accessed through this class.
 A menu must be loaded before the cart can be modified or accessed.
-View the technical documentation :ref:`here<SeaChat_cart>` for implementation details.
+View the technical documentation :ref:`here<ngchat_cart>` for implementation details.

 Integration with Rasa